Call-Me-Doc/Goob-lore/Notable Charaters/Ominous.md

 A "Sentient" entity that seems to only appear to utterly destroy Sentient GOO- units, by entirely eradicating any trace of the GOO-'s code in the Cloud, trapping the unit in its body with no chance of escape and destroying the body it, and it's victim, inhabits.
-The only way to prevent this is to entirely remove the GOO-'s access to any form of outside communication before the body is destroyed, which is neigh impossible in this day and age.
+There are 3 ways to prevent this from happening:
+1. Entirely remove the GOO-'s access to any form of outside communication before the body is destroyed, which is neigh impossible in this day and age.
+2. Hold the body down until it gives up and lets the GOO- live
+3. The GOO unit itself being so damn filled with willpower to the point it can fight it off in their mind.